Parallel Self Embraced

 Interactive Light Art Installation

-Note: This piece was originally intended for Burning Man 2020, but delayed several times due to the ongoing pandemic.
-It is currently scheduled for installation at Burning Man 2023.
+Note: This piece was originally scheduled for Burning Man 2020, but delayed several times due to the pandemic.

 Honoraria award recipient - Burning Man 2020